ktorz-net/game-moveit/docs/bots.md

     self._model.setOnState(state)           # Update the model sate
 ```

-Then model will be querry throught its methods (look at [inspect](https://docs.python.org/3/library/inspect.html) python package for instance).
+Then model will be queried through its methods (look at [inspect](https://docs.python.org/3/library/inspect.html) python package for instance).

 ## _MoveIt_ Classes

 _MoveIt_ game is mainly based on *3* classe:

-- `GameEngine`: it manageges the games elements and the game rules.
+- `GameEngine`: it manages the game elements and the game rules.
-- `Map`: based on `Hackapy::tiled.Map`, it represents the environement as a grath of interconnected tiles.
+- `Map`: based on `Hackapy::tiled.Map`, it represents the environment as a graph of interconnected tiles.
-- `Mobile`: the mobile objectis on the `Map` (Robots, and Vips).
+- `Mobile`: the mobile objects on the `Map` (Robots, and Vips).
+- `Mission`: the mission objects with `start` and `final` positions plus `reward` and `owner` information.

 ### `GameEngine` Class's methods: